raspberrypilearning/cd-beginner-python-sushi/en/step_4.md

 + Try running it.
 You'll need to press the "Enter" key once you've typed in your name.

-+ Now, try collecting a number from your user:
++ Now, try collecting a number from your user by changing your code to look like this:

 ```python
 name = input("What is your name?")